 The bargaining power of suppliers is derived by their power to demand the prices of their choice.
-In the insurance industry, this is not a significant threat to the companies operating in it.
+In the insurance industry, this threat is low.
 However, the dependence on human capital does exist in the industry.
 The ability to attract quality resources threatens the health insurance industry.
 For example, the insurance company associated with the most popular hospital in the area will have more customers in that specific area.
-Also, if a talented doctor or technician is in demand, then there would likely be the risk of larger insurance companies luring away the human capital from those small businesses.
+Also, companies must remain vigilant to keep talented doctors or personnel from being poached by larger companies.

 The Bargaining Power of Buyers